CakeDC/cakephp-api/docs/Documentation/middleware.md

 ## Installation

-Rbac for authrize middlware setup performed by copy file cakephp-api/config/api_permissions.php.default to config/api_permissions.php and defining needed permissions.
+Rbac for authorize middlware setup performed by copy file cakephp-api/config/api_permissions.php.default to config/api_permissions.php and defining needed permissions.
 By default it is allowed everything for unauthorized users.